 - Rider Services–Fruit stops, shower truck, road marking, etc.

 - Safety–Oklahoma Highway Patrol labor and route signage

-- Community Support and Advocacy–Funding of 2014 Bike Summit, Host Community Bicycle Friendly projects, etc.
+- Community Support and Advocacy–Supporting the 2017 Oklahoma Bike Summit and Host Community Bicycle Friendly projects, etc.

 - Legal and Organizational Compliance–Insurance, etc.

 - Merchandise and Marketing–T-shirts, jerseys, swag, website, etc.

 Q: Why did Freewheel’s rider fees increase in 2013?
 How can I afford the higher fee?

 At the end of the 2012 tour, riders were asked to complete an extensive survey asking for feedback on all parts of the ride.
 Overall, riders expressed their desire for an experience that combines personal challenge with community engagement.
 The most-suggested improvements were adding more rest stops, improving on-road support, providing diverse and higher quality food options, and increasing positive interaction with host town residents.
 In addition, a majority of riders requested a greater web presence, including online registration and social media activity.
 A desire for more services is also evident in the growing popularity of the Shuttle Guy Service year after year.

 Freewheel’s Board of Directors spent the rest of 2012 taking action on these requests, chiefly by working more closely with representatives of host towns.
 Increased signage, a Freewheel Passport Program (to increase engagement with host towns), a better shower truck, towel service, improved food, and a revamped web presence are all results of the efforts made in 2012.
 There are also some initiatives that may not be quite as obvious, especially fund allocations to host towns for basic infrastructure needs (e.g., port-a-johns, entertainment, etc.).